marin-m/pbtk/README.md

 ![Endpoint creation form](https://i.imgur.com/jhu68pG.png)

-You may need to give some sample raw Protobuf data, that was sent to this endpoint, captured through mitmproxy or Wireshark, and that you'll paste in a hex-encoded form.
+You may also give some sample raw Protobuf data, that was sent to this endpoint, captured through mitmproxy or Wireshark, and that you'll paste in a hex-encoded form.

 **Step 3** is about the fun part of clicking buttons and seeing what happens!
 You have a tree view representing every field in the Protobuf structure (repeated fields are suffixed by "+", required fields don't have checkboxes).